ZANGABR/amazon-q-for-engineers/README.md

 ---

+### 6. Refactoring & Microservices

+- Break down monolithic components into services.
+- Example: transform a repository feature into an AWS Lambda microservice.
+- Useful for planning modernization projects or experimenting with serverless patterns.

+---

 ### Benefits for Frontend Engineers

 Even if you spend most of your time in React, Remix, or UI systems, Amazon Q provides benefits: